KodyKantor/KodyKantor.github.io/src/2022/tech_debt.md

 Technical debt can come in many forms.
 You will commonly hear that technical debt comes as a result of taking shortcuts when building software.
 This is certainly one place where technical debt comes from.
-In a well-run software project this should rarely happen.

 ### Shortcuts